Table of Contents[Hide][Show]

 Norwegian Cruise Line is authorized to sail into Glacier Bay National Park.
 So look for special itineraries that include Glacier Bay.

 For its Alaskan cruises, sail the Norwegian Bliss or the Joy with a passenger capacity near 4,000.
 Highlights included a racetrack, dual water slides, laser tag, along with specialty restaurants like Texas BBQ, and numerous evening shows.
 The Bliss includes studios (just for solo travelers).
 Both the Bliss and the Joy include, inside staterooms, ocean view staterooms, staterooms with balconies along with suites.
+Find the best price for this cruise here.

 The Jewel and the Sun sail to Alaska too, with a passenger capacity near 2,000.
 Highlights include sports courts, fitness center, casino and spa along with specialty restaurants like sushi.
 Both the Jewel and Sun include inside staterooms, ocean view staterooms, and staterooms with balconies along with suites.